It doesn’t matter where you meet Alex Dowsett - professional cycling’s stand-up guy is always up.

 “If I was in a mediocre suit, I would not have won the Commonwealth Games,” he says, simply.
 “That’s the difference.”

-There have been other notable victories against the clock too, most recently a stage victory in last season’s Tour of Poland, where he saw off the challenge of team-mate Jonathan Castroviejo to claim the final stage.
+There have been other notable victories against the clock too, including a stage victory in last season’s Tour of Poland, where he saw off the challenge of team-mate Jonathan Castroviejo, the European time-trial champion, to claim the final stage.

 “The levels that Endura have gone to to produce the fastest suit possible are phenomenal,” Dowsett says.
 “There’s a life-sized, plastic ‘me’ - an exact copy of me in the tunnel - so I don’t have to sacrifice training.”